United Refining Company

-The United Refining Company (URC) is an oil company in Warren, Pennsylvania.
-The company operates an oil refinery in Warren that can process 70,000 barrels of oil into gasoline, diesel fuel and other petroleum distillates per day.
+The United Refining Company (URC) is an American oil company in Warren, Pennsylvania.
+The company operates an oil refinery in Warren that can process 70,000 barrels of crude oil into gasoline, diesel fuel and other petroleum distillates per day.
 It distributes gasoline under the Kwik Fill and Keystone brands.
 In early 2019, the American Automobile Association noted that Warren had the most expensive gasoline in Western Pennsylvania, despite the presence of the refinery in the town and a gasoline station just outside the refinery, the root cause of which remains undetermined.

 History

 The United Refining Company was founded in 1902 by Harry Logan, Sr. His son, Harry Logan, Jr., succeeded his father as president and chairman of United Refining in 1957.
-In 1981, John Catsimatidis acquired United Refining as a subsidiary of his Red Apple Group.
+In 1986, John Catsimatidis acquired United Refining as a subsidiary of his Red Apple Group.

 As of 1935, the company had a pair of marketing subsidiaries, Emblem Oil Company and Red Star Lubrication Service Incorporated, which distributed Keystone Gasoline and Emblem Motor Oils, respectively.

 The refinery was expanded from 60000 oilbbl/d to 65000 oilbbl/d in 1982.
 It was expanded again to have a processing capacity of 70000 oilbbl/d in 2007.
 The employees of the Warren refinery are represented by the International Union of Operating Engineers.